 This must be the first and last time that I’ll ever been able to keep up with the cool kids, but right now, I’m part of a trend that is being talked about by one of the UK’s most style-savvy publications, Grazia Magazine.
 No I haven’t bought myself a pair of high-waisted disco trousers and a matching turban, I am talking about the fact that I am pretty much ‘semi-vegan’.

 According to style bible Grazia, stars including Beyonce, Anne Hathaway, and Johnny Depp have all admitted to following a vegan diet – but only some of the time.
-Whether these so called celebrity confessions are actually true or not is anyone’s guess, but it certainly is great to see veganism (or at least it’s wayward half brother) being heralded as something cool and aspirational – rather than something that only hemp-wearing weirdos should pay attention to.
+Whether these so called celebrity confessions are actually true or not is anyone’s guess, but it certainly is great to see veganism (or at least it’s wayward half brother) being heralded as something cool and aspirational – rather than something that only hemp-wearing hippies should pay attention to.

-The main thrust of Farrah Storr’s article explains in layman’s terms that a more plant-based diet is far healthier than diet rich in heavy, animal based foods.
-She also suggests that ‘eating vegan’ before 6pm and then enjoying a non-vegan evening mean can still change your appearance and wellbeing for the better.
+The main thrust of Farrah Storr’s article explains in layman’s terms that diet heavier in plant-based foods is far healthier than diet rich in animal based foods.
+She also suggests that ‘eating vegan’ before 6pm and then enjoying a non-vegan evening mean can change your appearance, carbon footprint and wellbeing for the better.

-I can only hope that for publications like Stylist and Grazia that this isn’t just a passing celebrity craze, but instead an indication that an interest cleaner, leaner and more environmentally-friendly food is becoming less the passion of the few but the interest of many.
+I can only hope that for publications like Stylist and Grazia that this isn’t just a passing celebrity craze, but instead an indication that an interest cleaner, leaner and more environmentally-friendly food is becoming less the passion of the few, but the interest of many.